 Three Realities About B2B Buying Networks

-The reality: you’re not selling to an individual; you’re selling to their entire network.
-And providers who recognize, map, and support that network earn earlier visibility, stronger trust, and better long-term outcomes.
+The reality is that you’re not selling to an individual but to their entire network, and providers that recognize, map, and support that network earn earlier visibility, stronger trust, and better long-term outcomes.
 Providers need to know three things about today’s buying networks:

 - External influencers shape early direction.
 External experts, peers, communities, and user groups increasingly shape buyer thinking — often before a provider is even on the radar.
 Identify the influencers who matter most to your audiences and equip them with credible value stories and proof points.